bell-kevin/FourFunctionCalcUpdatedProject/README.md

 Run the tests and take a screenshot of the successful results.
 Take screenshots of the code for all of the unit tests as well as the code for the methods for calculation.

-Submission: table of test cases, specified screenshots, and the root folder for the project.
+Submission: table of test cases, specified screenshots, and the root folder for the project

 == We're Using GitHub Under Protest ==